yurt-page/documentation/chat_and_messenger.md

 The main success was achieved by a few simple solutions and principles:

 1. Big centralized silos that is easy to use.
 With the XMPP you must find yourself a server to trust and to talk with your buddy your servers must be in a federation.
 Each word in this sentence is a big pain.
+2. Almost unlimitted cloud storage for photos, videos and voice messages.
+Many people just using messangers to transfer files.
+With XMPP servers that was almost not possible.
-2. Using just a phone number as your id instead of ICQ number or a XMPP `nickname@server`.
+3. Using just a phone number as your id instead of ICQ number or a XMPP `nickname@server`.
 This is reusing of an existing centralization.
-3. Load all your phone contacts to a server and build your buddy list automatically.
+4. Load all your phone contacts to a server and build your buddy list automatically.
-4. Just don't use encryption and use a binary protocols for a best speed.
+5. Just don't use encryption and use a binary protocols for a best speed.
 XMPP folks spent a lot of time on this topic and mostly failed.
-5. Mobile first design: chats just naturally and quickly replaced SMS **and calls** in mass market.
+6. Mobile first design: chats just naturally and quickly replaced SMS **and calls** in mass market.
-6. All the above also allowed to build a perfect system for surveillance and chat companies almost not faced big obstacles.
+7. All the above also allowed to build a perfect system for surveillance and chat companies almost not faced big obstacles.

 An adoption of mass messangers was so fast that in almost all countries almost all users "belongs" to a just a few silos.
 And unlike social networks which are mostly meme photos for teenagers here we received an extremely dangerous situation when talks of serious peoples like politics, businessman or military personnel are monitored in real time.